Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 I am unable to locate William on the 1861, however on 23rd October 1871 William marries Emma Walker at the parish church of St Peter and St Paul in Coleshill, Berkshire.
 William's younger sister Ellen was one of the witnesses to the marriage.

-Emma Walker was born in Coleshill Berkshire on 14th June 1851 to John Walker, a agricultural labourer and his wife Elizabeth Hill.
+Emma Walker was born in Coleshill Berkshire on 14th June 1851 to John Walker, an agricultural labourer, and his wife Elizabeth Hill.
 Emma first appears on the 1861 Census, aged 9 years living with her parents and younger brother John in Coleshill.
 Berkshire.

 In 1871, aged 20 Emma is a domestic servant for the Archer family in Coleshill Berkshire.

 In 1872 William and Emma had their first child, a son called Fred.
-Fred was soon joined by his brother Thomas in 1875, sister Mary in 1878, brother Harry in 1879 and another brother William in 1880.
-1881 find the family living in Wickensham Lodge Cottages in Farringdon, Berkshire.
+Fred was soon joined by his brother Thomas in 1875, sister Mary in 1878, brother Harry in 1879, and another brother William in 1880.
+1881 find the family living in Wickersham Lodge Cottages in Farringdon, Berkshire.

 William Baxter sadly passes away on 2nd April 1899.

-1901 finds the recently widowed Emma, now working as a laundress and charwoman, living in Town Hall Cottages in Pinkney's Green Berkshire with her sons Thomas, William and George.
-A few houses away Annie is s parlour maid for Edward Pemberton Pyott, a retired army colonel.
-Fred Baxter, now a gardener and his wife Emma (listed as Jane) can be found living in Streatley, Bradfield, Berkshire with their six year old daughter Annie.
-Harry Baxter, now a coachman is boarding at the Claxton family's home at 20 Walgrove Road, Kensington London.
+1901 finds the recently widowed Emma, now working as a laundress and charwoman, living in Town Hall Cottages in Pinkney's Green, Berkshire with her sons Thomas, William, and George.
+A few houses away Annie is a parlour maid for Edward Pemberton Pyott, a retired army colonel.
+Fred Baxter, now a gardener and his wife Emma (listed as Jane) can be found living in Streatley, Bradfield, Berkshire with their six-year-old daughter Annie.
+Harry Baxter, now a coachman is boarding at the Claxton family's home at 20 Walgrave Road, Kensington London.

 I am unable to find any trace of Mary Baxter after 1891.